Time complexity of Synchronization of discrete pulse-coupled oscillators on trees: Proof of Lemma

-\begin{proof} Suppose for contrary that $T_{v}$ is a terminal branch of type (b).
+\begin{proof} Suppose on the contrary that $T_{v}$ is a terminal branch of type (b).
 By Proposition \ref{type_b_Prop2}, we know that there is no other branch rooted at $v^{-}$.
 Thus all neighbors of $v^{-}$ except $v$ and its own parant $v^{--}$ are leaves.
-Furthermore, by Proposition \ref{type_b_prop1}, the local dynamics on $T_{v}$ uses only those short periodic sequences (X)-(W) and the blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}.
+Furthermore, by Proposition \ref{type_b_prop1}, the local dynamics on $T_{v}$ uses only those short periodic sequences \eqref{X}-\eqref{W} and the blinking sequence of $v^{-}$ is generated by digraph (B2) in Figure \ref{branchorbit_root_fig}.

-\qquad We first show that sequence (X) is never used.
-To see this, notice that in sequence (X), $v^{-}$ to be pulled at least four times during the last six iterations.
+We first show that sequence \eqref{X} is never used.
+To see this, notice that in sequence \eqref{X}, $v^{-}$ is to be pulled at least four times during the last six iterations.
 Since $v$ does not pull $v^{-}$ during this period, $v^{-}$ must have at least three leaves.
 By Proposition \ref{kstar_orbit}, $v^{-}$ has exactly three leaves and the 3-star centered at $v^{-}$ has local dynamics given by Figure \ref{starorbit_fig} (a) or (c).
 This implies that the blinking gap of $v^{-}$ must always be the form of $12+6k_{1}$, $10+6k_{2}$, $9+6k_{3}$ for $k_{1},k_{2},k_{3}\ge 0$.
-But sequence (X) forces $v^{-}$ to have blinking gap 6, which is not of the prescribed from, a contradiction.
-Thus sequence (X) is never used by the local dynamics on $T_{v}$.
+But sequence \eqref{X} forces $v^{-}$ to have blinking gap 6, which is not of the prescribed form, a contradiction.
+Thus sequence \eqref{X} is never used by the local dynamics on $T_{v}$.
 In particular, $\mathtt{g}_{i}(v^{-})\in \{7,9,11\}$ for all $i\ge 1$.